Prison Break: Season 5

 Seven years after Michael Scofield's apparent death, strange clues begin to surface, suggesting he may still be alive.
 Lincoln Burrows, his brother, receives a mysterious photograph from an unknown source that seems to show Michael in a Yemeni prison.
 Initially skeptical, Lincoln begins to investigate, driven by the hope that his brother might have somehow survived.

-Lincoln’s search leads him to discover that Michael is being held in Ogygia Prison in Sana’a, Yemen—a notoriously harsh and dangerous facility—under a new identity: Kaniel Outis, a name linked to terrorist activities.
-To the world, Outis is a wanted criminal and a traitor.
-But Lincoln believes otherwise.
+Lincoln’s search leads him to discover that Michael is being held in Ogygia Prison in Sana’a, Yemen, under a new identity: Kaniel Outis, a name associated with terrorist activities.
+Outis is wanted by authorities for criminal and terrorist activities.
+Lincoln, however, believes that Michael’s identity is being misrepresented.

 As political tensions in Yemen escalate into full-blown civil war, Lincoln teams up with C-Note, who has reformed and is now a devout Muslim with connections in the region.
 With the help of a local activist named Sheba, they navigate war-torn streets, rebel factions, and corrupt officials in an effort to reach Ogygia and uncover the truth.

 Inside the prison, Michael is alive—but a changed man.
 He appears emotionally detached and distant, refusing to acknowledge Lincoln or explain his situation.
 He's imprisoned alongside a select group of inmates, including the loyal and sharp Whip, the unpredictable and tech-savvy Ja, and the radical Ramal, a dangerous figure tied to extremist movements.

 As Lincoln digs deeper, he learns that Michael was recruited years ago by a shadowy U.S. intelligence operative known only as Poseidon, who used Michael’s unique skill set for covert missions.
 When Michael tried to leave the operation, Poseidon had him "disappeared," stripping him of his identity and separating him from everyone he loved—including Sara and their son.

 Lincoln realizes that Michael has been playing a long game from inside the prison, planning yet another impossible escape.
 But getting out of Ogygia is only the beginning.
 Once free, they must navigate a collapsing country, evade militants, and bring down a powerful enemy operating at the highest levels of the U.S. government—all while trying to reunite Michael with his family and clear his name.